-Wilfredo O. Racaza, Filipino, 70, has been a Director of the Corporation since 2001.Mr.
+Wilfredo O. Racaza, Filipino, 71, has been a Director of the Corporation since 2001.Mr.
 Racaza has 49 years of marketing and finance experience under his belt.
 He was the head of New Business Development in Mobil Oil Philippines for 15 years.
 He previously worked as an insurance executive in Manulife Financial Philippines for 33 years.
 He is a Registered Financial Consultant (Graduated Cum Laude in May 2015).
 He has garnered numerous accolades and multiple awards such as Branch of the Year recognitions and consistent agency sales awards.
 He has been a consistent awardee in the General Agents and Managers Association (GAMA) of the Philippines from 2003 to Present.
 Mr. Racaza holds a Bachelor of Science in Commerce Degree Major in Accountancy from Xavier University (Ateneo de Cagayan) in Cagayan de Oro City.

 Mercedita S. Nolledo, 78, Filipino, has been a Director of the Corporation since 2001.
 Atty.
 Nolledo is currently a director of Bank of the Philippine Islands, BPI Family Savings Bank and BPI Capital Corporation, Anvaya Golf and Nature Club, Inc., BPI Asset Management & Trust Corporation and Michigan Holdings, Inc. She is the Chairman of BPI Investment Management Corporation.
 She is currently an independent director of D&L Industries, Inc. She is a member of the Board of Trustees of Ayala Foundation, Inc. and BPI Foundation, Inc. She has served as a director of Cebu Holdings, Inc. from 1993 to 2006 and of Ayala Corporation from 2004 to 2010.
 Atty.
 Nolledo was formerly Corporate Secretary and General Counsel of the Ayala Group of Companies and the Senior Managing Director of the Ayala Corporation.
 She served as Executive Vice President, director and Corporate Secretary of Ayala Land, Inc. and as the firm's Treasurer.
 Atty.
 Nolledo placed second in the Certified Public Accountant exams in 1960 and also placed second in the 1965 bar exams.
 She holds a Bachelor of Science degree in Business Administration, magna cum laude, from the University of Philippines.
-Atty.
-Nolledo holds a Bachelor of Laws degree, cum laude, from the University of the Philippines.

-Jonathan Gerard A. Gurango, 61, Filipino, has been an independent director of the Corporation since 2014.
+Jonathan Gerard A. Gurango, 62, Filipino, has been an independent director of the Corporation since 2014.
 Mr. Gurango has a solid track record in forming and running successful software companies.
 He founded Match Data Systems (MDS) in Seattle, USA in 1987, MDS Philippines in 1991, and MDS Australia in 1996.
 In 1999, he sold MDS to Great Plains Software, which was acquired by Microsoft in 2001.
 Mr. Gurango served as the Asia Pacific Regional Director for Microsoft Business Solutions, before he left in 2003 to form Gurango Software.
 In 2007, he was inducted into the Hall of Fame for Microsoft's Most Valuable Professionals, in recognition of his mastery of software technology and business.
 In 2006, the Philippine Center for Entrepreneurship acknowledged him as one of the country's Ten Most Inspiring Technopreneurs.
 In addition to leading Gurango Software as the most successful Microsoft Dynamics partner in the Philippines, he has co-founded several other software start-ups such as SPRING.ph, and was the President of the Philippine Software Industry Association from 2013 to 2014.
-Mr. Gurango studied Industrial Engineering at the University of the Philippines, Diliman, Quezon City.
-He also studied Electrical Engineering at the University of Washington, Seattle, Washington, USA.
+Mr. Gurango studied Industrial Engineering at the University of Washington, Seattle, Washington, USA.